gridsuite/deployment/README.md

 ## Multiple environments with customized prefixes

-To deploy multiple environments we can use customized prefixed databases (Postgres), keyspaces (Cassandra), queues (rabbitMq) and indexes (elasticsearch).
+To deploy multiple environments we can use customized prefixed databases (Postgres), queues (rabbitMq) and indexes (elasticsearch).

 You must follow those steps:
 1. Edit the `docker-compose/.env` file and  specify the prefix by defining the `DATABASE_PREFIX_NAME` property